MCFpy/mcf/docs/source/user_guide.rst

 Worked examples
 ---------------

-We provide several example scripts `in the example folder on GitHub <https://github.com/MCFpy/mcf/tree/main/examples>`__.
-You will also find the links to the scripts below.
-The data used in these scripts are available `in the data folder on GitHub <https://github.com/MCFpy/mcf/tree/main/data>`__.
+We provide several example scripts `in our example folder on GitHub <https://github.com/MCFpy/mcf/tree/main/examples>`__.
+Below you also find the direct links to these scripts.
+The data used in the examples are available `in the data folder on GitHub <https://github.com/MCFpy/mcf/tree/main/data>`__.

 **Modified Causal Forest**